Code structure

 While it may not seem very useful to have your script importable by another script, there are a number of situations in which you would want to do this:

-• for testing of your code, you can have your testing framework import the main script, and run special test functions which then call the main function directly;
+• for testing of your code, you can have your testing framework import your script, and run special test functions which then call the main function directly;

 • where you want to not only be able to run your script from the command-line, but also provide a programmer-friendly application programming interface (API) for advanced users.